sky-uk/ruby-bootcamp/tutors.md

 _Found in [`exercises/rake`](exercises/rake)._

-This exercise should test a candidates understanding of Rake, through getting them to configure existing Rake scripts and creating their own.
+This exercise should test a candidates understanding of Rake through getting them to configure existing Rake scripts and creating their own.

 The first two tasks involve setting up `rspec` and `rubocop` to run with various default configurations.

-The last task involves creating your own task to create an `li` style command.
-Whilst this may be simple to create we've found candidates struggled during the testing phase of this exercise, mainly around how to invoke tasks programmatically in specs.
+The last task involves creating your own task to create an `ls` style command.
+Whilst this may be simple to create we've found some candidates struggled during the testing phase of this exercise, mainly around how to invoke tasks programmatically and asserting standard output.

 ### RSpec